Rupee Gains 03 Paisa Against US Dollar - UrduPoint

 Rupee Gains 03 Paisa Against US Dollar

-The Rupee on Friday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.77 against the previous day’s closing of Rs281.80
+The Rupee on Tuesday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.72 against the previous day’s closing Rs 281.75

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Aug, 2025) The Rupee on Friday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.77 against the previous day’s closing of Rs281.80.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Sep, 2025) The Rupee on Tuesday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.72 against the previous day’s closing Rs 281.75.

-The price of the Euro increased by 94 paisa to close at Rs328.
+The price of the Euro decreased by Rs 2.89 to close at Rs 328.

-88 against the last day’s closing of Rs327.94, according to the State Bank of Pakistan (SBP).
+03 against the last day’s closing of Rs 330.21, according to the State Bank of Pakistan (SBP).

-The Japanese yen remained unchanged and closed at Rs1.91, while the exchange rate of the British Pound witnessed a decrease of 17 paisa to close at Rs380.06 against the last day’s closing of Rs380.23.
+The Japanese yen came down by 02 paisa and closed at Rs 1.89, whereas a decline of Rs4 was witnessed in the exchange rate of the British Pound, which was traded at Rs377.16 compared to the previous day's closing of Rs 381.16.

-The exchange rate of the Emirates Dirham decreased by 01 paisa to close at Rs 76.71, while the Saudi Riyal stood stagnant and closed at Rs 75.09, respectively.
+The exchange rate of the Emirates Dirham remained unchanged and stood at Rs 76.70, while the Saudi Riyal decreased 01 paisa to close at Rs75.07.

 Recent Stories